Freight and Logistics

 Freight generated through domestic economic activity is predominately moved through the land transport network (road and rail) and coastal shipping.
 Over 75 per cent of non-bulk domestic freight is currently carried on roads.

-Ensuring the efficiency of Australia's ports and the links to them—on both land and sea-sides—is of critical importance to the nation's economy.
+Ensuring the efficiency of Australia's shipping industry, ports and the links to them—on both land and sea-sides—is of critical importance to the nation's economy.
 The Department works closely with the states and territories and industry to develop and implement initiatives aimed at unlocking the full potential of our ports and ensuring that these integral linkages in our transport network are strengthened.
 These initiatives include an emphasis on the long-term planning of port infrastructure, supply chain visibility and the mapping of key freight routes that connect the nationally significant places for freight.
 The Department also provides direct oversight of port security regulation through its Office of Transport Security.

 Air freight makes up a small but important part of Australia's overall freight task and is predominantly used to transport high-value and time-critical good such as parcels and seafood.
 Airports have become a part of multi-modal transport hubs.
 As road and rail links to airports improve, airports with large areas of available adjacent land are able to capitalise and develop as national or regional freight nodes.
 This has been supported by the growth in air freight, where manufacturers of high value, low-density products trade-off the savings in inventory costs for costs of using air travel more frequently.
 The use of air freight as a means of transport is therefore on the increase.